-- 1. When clarification is required or there is a discrepancy between referenced Specification and Standards, this Work Summary, and/or the drawings, the Association and/or Engineer shall form the decision. - 2.
-Where alternate systems / components are proposed, the most stringent requirements from all the competitive / comparable systems and industry standards shall apply.
+When clarification is required or there is a discrepancy between referenced Specification and Standards, this Work Summary, and/or the drawings, the Association and/or Engineer shall form the decision.
+2. Where alternate systems / components are proposed, the most stringent requirements from all the competitive / comparable systems and industry standards shall apply.

-3. PRODUCTS
+2. PRODUCTS

-3.1.
+2.1.
 MASONRY

-3.1.1.
+2.1.1.
 Brick

 - 1. Size and color to match existing and approved by the Association. - a.
-Red Brick: Raleigh Court Brick (oversize, not standard) #6035004900 General Shale - Manassas, VA - b.
+Red Brick: Raleigh Court Brick (oversize, not standard) #6035004900 General Shale Manassas, VA - b.
 Approved listing of additional brick available at Covenant's office. - 2.
 ASTM C62 - 3.
 Grade SW, Type FBS - 4.
 Initial rate of absorption: Less than 30g/30 sq. inches per minute when tested per ASTM C67.

-3.1.2.
+2.1.2.
 Mortar

-- 1. SPEC-MIX Portland lime and sand (Type N), pre-blended colored mortar mix color 224
+SPEC-MIX Portland lime and sand (Type N), pre-blended colored mortar mix color 224

-- a.
 Portland Cement: ASTM C150

-- b.
-Hydrated Lime: ASTM C207
+2. Hydrated Lime: ASTM C207

-- c.
-Sand: ASTM C144
+3. Sand: ASTM C144